Global convergence of optimized adaptive importance samplers: Abstract

 \section{Abstract}

 We analyze the \textit{optimized adaptive importance sampler} (OAIS) for performing Monte Carlo integration with general proposals.
 We leverage a classical result which shows that the bias and the mean-squared error (MSE) of the importance sampling scales with the $\chi^2$-divergence between the target and the proposal and develop a scheme which performs global optimization of $\chi^2$-divergence.
 While it is known that this quantity is convex for exponential family proposals, the case of the general proposals has been an open problem.
-We close this gap by utilizing stochastic gradient Langevin dynamics (SGLD) and its underdamped counterpart for the global optimization of $\chi^2$-divergence and derive nonasymptotic bounds for the MSE by leveraging recent results from non-convex optimization literature.
-The resulting AIS schemes have explicit theoretical guarantees uniform in the number of iterations.
+We close this gap by utilizing the nonasymptotic bounds for stochastic gradient Langevin dynamics (SGLD) for the global optimization of $\chi^2$-divergence and derive nonasymptotic bounds for the MSE by leveraging recent results from non-convex optimization literature.
+The resulting AIS schemes have explicit theoretical guarantees that are uniform-in-time.